-(ii) Filing and payment requirements for amended returns.
+- (ii) Assessments and penalties.
+The amendment of a capital gains excise tax return is not subject to a specific deadline.
+However, if the department finds that your failure to file an amended capital gains excise tax return shows evasion or misrepresentation of a material fact, the department can make assessments or corrections of assessments outside of the usual nonclaim period and impose penalties and interest at any time.
+See subsection (6) of this rule for more information. - (iii) Filing and payment requirements for amended returns.
 The documentation requirements described in subsection (2) of this rule apply to amended returns.
 This means, for instance, a copy of the complete, filed amended federal individual income tax return and all supporting amended schedules and documentation must be filed along with the amended return.
-You must also file your amended capital gains excise tax return electronically and electronically pay any additional tax due unless granted a waiver from the electronic filing/payment requirements by the department.
+If an amended capital gains excise tax return is filed and there is no amendment made to the federal tax return, other documentation supporting the changes must be submitted with the amended capital gains excise tax return.
+You must file your amended capital gains excise tax return electronically and electronically pay any additional tax due unless granted a waiver from the electronic filing/payment requirements by the department. - (3) Extensions. - (a) Extension period; timely payment still required.

-(3) Extensions.

-(a) Extension period; timely payment still required.
 If a taxpayer obtains an extension of time for filing the federal income tax return for the taxable year and provides the department proof of the extension, the capital gains excise tax return is considered due on or before the extended due date for the federal income tax return.
-However, an extension for filing the capital gains excise tax return does not extend the due date for paying the capital gains excise tax.

-(b) Extension request certification required.
-Taxpayers must submit an extension request certification with the department on or before the original due date.
-Taxpayers must also attach a copy of the federal Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return or Form 2350, Application for Extension of Time to File U.S. Income Tax Return, when filing the capital gains excise tax return.

-(4) Payment of tax.

-(a) Due date.
+However, an extension for filing the capital gains excise tax return does not extend the due date for paying the capital gains excise tax. - (b) Extension filing; certification.
+You must submit an extension request electronically with the department on or before the original due date via the My DOR portal at secure.dor.wa.gov.
+During the submission process, you will certify that federal Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return or Form 2350, Application for Extension of Time to File U.S. Income Tax Return, was properly filed for the tax year.
+You must attach a copy of the properly filed federal Form 4868 or Form 2350 when filing the capital gains excise tax return. - (4) Payment of tax. - (a) Due date.
 If you owe the capital gains excise tax, you must remit the tax to the department on or before the date your federal income tax return is required to be filed without regard to any extension granted to you for the filing of your federal income tax return.
 The extension of time for filing the federal income tax return or capital gains excise tax return does not extend the due date for paying your capital gains excise tax.
 If you pay your capital gains excise tax late, the late payment penalty and interest may apply.
 See subsection (5) of this rule for more information.